Am I the Family Scapegoat? 7 Signs You’re Carrying the Blame (and How to Heal)

 • “I’m the reason this family struggles.”

-5. You Feel Deep Shame or Self-Doubt
+5. You Carry Deep Shame or Self-Doubt

 6. You Often Feel Like the Outsider